NesloHub/OpenPokerLab-Website/README.md

 > *We believe that high-quality poker tools should be accessible to everyone, without expensive monthly subscriptions.*

-Welcome to the official repository for **[OpenPokerLab.org](https://openpokerlab.org)**[cite: 7].
-OpenPokerLab is an open-source initiative dedicated to providing free, top-tier poker software, advanced equity calculators, and comprehensive strategy guides for the community[cite: 7].
+Welcome to the official repository for **[OpenPokerLab.org](https://openpokerlab.org)**.
+OpenPokerLab is an open-source initiative dedicated to providing free, top-tier poker software, advanced equity calculators, and comprehensive strategy guides for the community.

 ---

 ## ✨ Features

-*   💻 **Open-Source Poker Software:** Transparent, community-driven tools[cite: 7].
+*   💻 **Open-Source Poker Software:** Transparent, community-driven tools.
-*   🧮 **Math-Based Strategy Guides:** Elevate your game with solid, math-backed insights[cite: 7].
+*   🧮 **Math-Based Strategy Guides:** Elevate your game with solid, math-backed insights.
-*   📉 **Bankroll Variance Calculators:** Track, simulate, and understand your swings[cite: 7].
+*   📉 **Bankroll Variance Calculators:** Track, simulate, and understand your swings.
-*   🎯 **Exploitative Strategy:** Learn how to deviate and maximize your EV against different player types[cite: 7].
+*   🎯 **Exploitative Strategy:** Learn how to deviate and maximize your EV against different player types.

 ---

 ## 🤝 How to Contribute

 OpenPokerLab thrives on community contributions!
-We welcome everyone to explore the code, report issues, or contribute directly to the project[cite: 7].
+We welcome everyone to explore the code, report issues, or contribute directly to the project.

 1. **Explore:** Feel free to browse the repository and see how things work.
 2. **Report Issues:** Found a bug or have a feature request?
 Open an issue!